 Optimizing Your Crossover Connections with Part and Pin Swapping

-It is common for PCB designers too, wherever electrically possible, swap net assignments from one device pin to another eligible device pin.
+It is for PCB designers too, wherever electrically possible, swap net assignments from one device pin to another eligible device pin.
 Similarly, sub- within a package can be swapped to reduce crossover connections.

 Altium pin swapping relies on the fact that nets of two different physical pins can be swapped without having any negative impact on the electrical functionality of the design.
 A basic example would be the two pins of a resistor.
 Because a resistor’s pin does not have a unique polarity, you can freely swap groups the pins to eliminate a crossover, and yet still function as intended.

 Another practical example would be a high pin-count connector, where there is not a strict requirement for a specific signal assignment to each and every pin.
 With the flexibility to swap many pins on a connector, several crossover connections could potentially be eliminated on the PCB panel.
 Perhaps the most eligible component type of pin swapping is an FPGA device, where its user definable I/O pins, within applicable voltage banks, let you freely re-assigned pins as needed.

 With sub-part swapping, similar within a package are swapped.
 For example, an LM6154 Quad Op Amp IC has four separate and identical op amps within a single package.
 Thus, you could swap op amp C (pins 8, 9, and 10) with op amp A (pins 2, 3, and 1) to eliminate crossover connections lines while maintaining the same functionality.
 Sub-part swapping is sometimes called “gate swapping”, implying that the 4 individual gates within an SN74S02N Quad NOR gate package can be freely swapped.